eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPI_05<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-When an intermediated Relying Party asks its intermediary to request some attributes from a Wallet Unit, it SHALL specify a) its user-friendly name, b) its unique identifier, c) the URL of its Registrar, d) the identifier of its intended use, e) a User-friendly description of its intended use.
-In addition, if the intermediated Relying Party has registration certificates, it SHALL indicate which single registration certificate the intermediary must include in the presentation request.
+When an intermediated Relying Party asks its intermediary to request some attributes from a Wallet Unit, it SHALL indicate which single registration certificate the intermediary must include in the presentation request.

-*Note: a) See RPRC_19a for why the intermediary needs this information. b) Since a), b) and c) will not change for each request, specification of this information can be done once.
-The same is true for d) and e) if the intermediated Relying Party has only one registered intended use.*

 </div>
 </div>